 the 2008-based subnational population projections used a different methodology for the distribution of internal and international migration than previous sets of projections as they incorporated further developments of the Migration Statistics Improvement Programme (MSIP), and no longer used the Rogers-Castro curve when calculating internal migration

-the 2010-based subnational population projections used a different methodology for the distribution of international immigrants, which in turn affected estimates of emigrants, and also included improvements to internal migration of students; further details are available from the release by MSIP
+the 2010-based subnational population projections used a different methodology for the distribution of international immigrants, which in turn affected estimates of emigrants and included improvements to internal migration of students; further details are available from the release by the MSIP

 the interim 2011-based subnational population projections used the mid-2011 population estimates rolled forward from the 2011 Census results as the base, but the assumptions made on future trends were the same as those used in the 2010-based projections

-the 2016-based subnational population projections include the revised back series of population estimates and components of change, published in March 2018; they also include a number of changes to the methodology and source data, which are described in the information paper published in January 2018
+the 2016-based subnational population projections include the revised back series of population estimates and components of change, published in March 2018; they also include a number of changes to the methodology and source data, which are described in the article published in January 2018